-Additional barriers to accessing adequate health care services and treatment options exist for patients with rare diseases and their caregivers.
+Additional barriers to accessing adequate health care services and treatment options exist for patients and their caregivers.
 These include lower income (placing them at higher risk of negative financial impacts), limited transportation (making access to health care more challenging) and lack of access to support services such as qualified medical providers that understand rare diseases.
-Only 27% of caregivers stated that they felt their local hospital could handle their patient’s rare disease.
+Only 27% of caregivers stated that they felt their local hospital could handle their patient’s condition.

 Diagnosis and treatment

+Patients with orphan and rare diseases often seek treatment in clinics where the condition has never been seen before, and absent, masked, misunderstood or confused symptoms can contribute to delayed diagnosis.
 For one-third of individuals with a rare disease, it can take between one and five years to receive a proper diagnosis.
-Patients with rare diseases often seek treatment in clinics where the condition has never been seen before, and absent, masked, misunderstood or confused symptoms can also contribute to delayed diagnosis.

 In 1983, Congress passed the Orphan Drug Act (ODA), which created financial incentives for drug and biologics manufacturers to research and develop treatments for orphan diseases.
 These include tax credits for the costs of clinical research, government grant funding, assistance for clinical research and a seven-year exclusive marketing period for the first sponsor of an orphan-designated product that obtains market approval from the FDA.
 Since the ODA passed, more than 250 orphan drugs have been developed and made available to more than 13 million Americans.